itmaroon/opening-block/readme.txt

 6. A block icon registered by the plugin.
 Divided into design group.

 == Changelog ==

+= 1.0.1 =
+- Operation check with WordPress 6.7
+- Set z-index:150 to the root style of the block and compare it with the z-index of other blocks so that it is displayed in front of blocks with a lower value.
+- Fixed a bug that prevented multiple Opening Blocks from being set on the same page from working properly.
+- Fixed a bug that some translation functions did not work.

 = 1.0.0 =
 * Release